cjnankervis/Re-Climate/README.md

 Updates climate hazard information on the 14th day of each month Bounding box restrictions:

-UK: 49.84° to 60.85° North, -10.7° to 2.69° East
+- UK: 49.84° to 60.85° North, -10.7° to 2.69° East
-Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
+- Spain: 35.71° to 44.17° North, -9.67° to 3.67° East
-Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East
+- Turkey: 35.82° to 42.14° North, 26.04° to 44.79° East
-To get started, an API authentication key and user credentials are required to make requests using [API-Request.py].
-Please contact the product owner (accounts@weatherlogistics.com).
+To get started, an API authentication key and user credentials are required to make requests using the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script.
+Please contact the [product owner] (mailto:accounts@weatherlogistics.com).
 The API request scripts will provide access to four main data streams, with the opportunity for post-processing using "Daily Ensembles" data:

 <table>
   <tr><center><td width="50%" align="center">